Bob Dylan: 1970–1979: Return to touring and Christian music

-Christian period

 In the late 1970s, Dylan converted to Evangelical Christianity, undertaking a three-month discipleship course run by the Association of Vineyard Churches.Dylan Interview with Karen Hughes, The Dominion, Wellington, New Zealand, May 21, 1980; reprinted in Cott (ed.), Dylan on Dylan: The Essential Interviews, pp. 275–278 He released three albums of contemporary gospel music.
 Slow Train Coming (1979) featured Dire Straits guitarist Mark Knopfler and was produced by veteran R&B producer Jerry Wexler.
 Wexler said that Dylan had tried to evangelize him during the recording.
 He replied: "Bob, you're dealing with a 62-year-old Jewish atheist.
 Let's just make an album."
 Dylan won the Grammy Award for Best Male Rock Vocal Performance for the song "Gotta Serve Somebody".
-His second Christian album, Saved (1980), received mixed reviews, described by Michael Gray as "the nearest thing to a follow-up album Dylan has ever made, Slow Train Coming II and inferior".
-His third Christian album was Shot of Love in 1981.
 When touring in late 1979 and early 1980, Dylan would not play his older, secular works, and he delivered declarations of his faith from the stage, such as:

 Dylan's Christianity was unpopular with some fans and musicians.
-John Lennon, shortly before being murdered, recorded "Serve Yourself" in response to Dylan's "Gotta Serve Somebody".
-By 1981, Stephen Holden wrote in The New York Times that "neither age (he's now 40) nor his much-publicized conversion to born-again Christianity has altered his essentially iconoclastic temperament".
+John Lennon, shortly before being murdered, recorded "Serve Yourself" in response to "Gotta Serve Somebody".
+In 1981, Stephen Holden wrote in The New York Times that "neither age (he's now 40) nor his much-publicized conversion to born-again Christianity has altered his essentially iconoclastic temperament".